sogno-platform/dpsim/README.md

   - either from your Linux distribution's repo
   - or [manually](http://www.sphinx-doc.org/en/stable/install.html#windows-install-python-and-sphinx) on Windows
   - if you used the installer which already adds Python to your path and installs pip, you basically only need to run `pip install sphinx`
-2. Generate the documentation by running Sphinx via CMake:
+2. Generate the Python documentation by running Sphinx via CMake:
 ```
 $ mkdir -p build
 $ cd build